 The nation’s capital is a winter wonderland, whether you are visiting to celebrate the holidays or staying for a winter escape.
 Read below and plan an excursion in DC.

 DC’s year-round temps are pretty moderate, but during the winter – when cold Canadian winds whistle down the Potomac and Anacostia rivers – Washingtonians bundle up for a day (or a night) on the ice.
 Public ice skating rinks can be found in multiple neighborhoods in DC proper, so check out the best places to hit the ice in the nation's capital.

 Toast to the winter

 Savor the season at Urban Roast with different varieties of hot chocolate and s’mores to be enjoyed in a winter wonderland atmosphere.
-Be transported to the Alps with ski chalet pop-ups at Hook Hall, Dirty Habit and Ciel Social Club and winter igloos at The Next Whisky Bar.
+Be transported to the Alps with ski chalet pop-ups at Hook Hall and Dirty Habit and winter igloos at The Next Whisky Bar.
 Go deeper over on our hot and cozy drinks page.

 Escape to a tropical garden

 Cold temperatures are here and we can’t help but dream of a tropical island getaway.
 While you may not be able to hop on a plane this instant, you can check out the tropic house at the U.S. Botanic Garden for a breath of warm air and towering palms or visit the Hillwood Estate, Museum & Gardens greenhouse, which has one of the most extensive private collection of orchids.